nhunguet/AI4healthcare/document.md

-segmentation applications, including multi-organ segmentation and cardiac segmentation, highlighting its effectiveness in improving segmentation outcomes through its innovative, dual-component design.
+segmentation applications, including multi-organ segmentation and cardiac segmentation, highlighting its effectiveness in improving segmentation outcomes through its innovative, dual-component design [2]
 <h2>AI in Patient Monitoring and Management </h2>

 <h2>Ethical Considerations and Bias in AI </h2>